secondlevel/Cifar10-Classification/README.md

 ```

 ## Data preprocess
-The Data Preprocess include three parts.
+The Data Preprocess include two parts.
 The first part is the standardization of pixel value([0, 255] to [0, 1]).
 The second part is to adjust the image to 224 x 224.
-The third part is to design the custom dataloader.

 #### 1. Pixel Value Normalization
 <p float="left">